soumildatta/soumildatta.github.io/_pages/cv.md

 {% include base_path %}

 This is a shortened form of my CV.
-Contact me if you would like my full CV.
+If you would like my full CV, feel free to reach out.

 Education
 ======